 Haddock and cod are two excellent choices for fried fish, but tilapia, pollock, or another mild white fish should work fine.
 Be careful not to overcook thin fillets.
 Serve the fried fish with a classic tartar sauce or a tasty Louisiana rémoulade.

 Click Play to See This Recipe Come Together

 Gather the ingredients.

 Pour 1 inch of oil into a skillet; heat to 375 F.

 Combine flour, salt, pepper, and paprika, and mix together.

 Dip fish fillets into flour mixture.

-Working in batches, fry fish for about 5 minutes on each side; remove to a platter.
+Working in batches, fry fish for about 5 minutes on each side; remove and set on a platter.

 - This recipe is great for a variety of fish fillets, such as haddock, cod, and tilapia.

 - If you want to try and change up the seasoning, Mrs. Dash is a great alternative when adding flavor to your fillets.